kecsap/tensorflow_cpp_packaging/README.md

 # Tensorflow C/C++ inference with Debian packages on Ubuntu x86_64 and Raspberry Pi

 - The generic and optimized x86_64 builds are based on the "TensorFlow CMake" component in tensorflow/contrib/cmake directory.
-- The optimized/CUDA x86_64 build is based on [tensorflow_cc project](https://github.com/FloopCZ/tensorflow_cc), thanks to FloopCZ.
+- The CUDA x86_64 build is based on [tensorflow_cc project](https://github.com/FloopCZ/tensorflow_cc), thanks to FloopCZ.
 - The Raspberry Pi build is based on the "TensorFlow Makefile" component in tensorflow/contrib/makefile directory.
 - Two targets were tested: Ubuntu Bionic (x86_64) and Raspberry Pi Ubuntu MATE Xenial (armhf).
 - Generic, optimized and Raspberry Pi packages contain both static and shared Tensorflow libraries.
 The choice is on your side.
-However, the optimized/CUDA build only ships shared libraries.
+However, the CUDA builds only ship shared libraries.
-- CPU can be used for inference, GPU support is only in the optimized/CUDA packages.
+- CPU can be used for inference, GPU support is only in the CUDA packages.
 - Debian packages are generated from the built binary files for distribution.
 - The build contains e.g. the C/C++ API to load model "snapshots" or frozen models.
 Other parts of the C++ API is included, but they are untested.
+- CUDA support with Tensorflow 1.13.1 requires to all GPU memory available for inference by default otherwise it drops error message.
+To allow_growth option must be set to allow multiple processes doing inference on the same GPU.
+See in the example codes below.

 ## Status

-I trained a simple CNN model with TFLearn for a 2-label classification and the inference works on Ubuntu and Raspberry Pi, however, there are differences in the accuracies:
+I trained a simple CNN model with TFLearn (and Tensorflow 1.10) for a 2-label classification and the inference works on Ubuntu and Raspberry Pi, however, there are differences in the accuracies:

 | Platform         | Class 1 | Class 2 |
 |------------------|:-------:|:-------:|